Where else could 26,000 students have so much fun, they forget how much they’re learning?

 For middle and high school students who participate, Maryland History Day sparks critical thinking, and helps develop skills in research and analysis, writing, and public speaking.

-- Theme: This year’s theme is Taking A Stand in History.
+- Theme: Next year’s theme is Breaking Barriers.

-- Statewide contest will be held at the University of Maryland, Baltimore County on April 29, 2017.
+- The statewide contest will be held at the University of Maryland, Baltimore County.

 By the Numbers